Aldom History, Family Crest & Coats of Arms

 Early History of the Aldom family

-Another 101 words (7 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Aldom History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aldom research.
+Another 50 words (4 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Aldom History in all our PDF Extended History products and printed products wherever possible.

 Aldom Spelling Variations

-hundred years, the English language lacked any comprehensive system of spelling rules.
+Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
-The recorded variations of Aldom include Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam and many more.
+The recorded variations of Aldom include Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam, Eldum, Haldiman and many more.

 Early Notables of the Aldom family (pre 1700)